Anatomy MB2 first molar – How often is there an MB2

 µCT MB2 studies – Are most accurate

-Interesting classification system used in µCT study on 179 Egyptian teeth (some exuding criteria) that were extracted without dental work (likely all perio so bumps up average age) Briseño-Marroquín JOE 2015 64% had MB2 or MB3 at some point along path 38% had 2 foramina 2% had 3 foramina 14% start as 2 but join back
+Interesting classification system used in µCT study on 179 Egyptian teeth (some exuding criteria) that were extracted without dental work.
+Not sure how that selection criteria impacts the results, could be older patients with perio or younger patients with decay that can not afford dental work.
+Briseño-Marroquín JOE 2015 64% had MB2 or MB3 at some point along path 38% had 2 foramina 2% had 3 foramina 14% start as 2 but join back

 Verma 2011 IEJ µCT 20 teeth MB2 90%.
 Communications in 55%.
 1 apical foramen 15%, 2 foramina 20%, 3+ foramina 65%.
 Accessory canals 85%.
 About 1/3 could not be classified by Vertucci or Weine (Prob why above study was done)